-In 2023, Savanah released her rustically-charming alt-country EP Where the River Meets the Sea.
-The title track, a nod to her hometown of Moore River, created waves in the West Australian Music Scene – receiving a premiere on Double J, a number of rave reviews from the Triple J Team, and becoming a finalist for ‘Song of the Year’ in the country category at the WAM Awards.
+In 2023, Savanah released her rustically charming alt-country EP Where the River Meets the Sea.
+The title track — a nod to her hometown of Moore River — received a premiere on Double J, praise from the triple J team, and was named a finalist for Song of the Year (Country) at the WAM Awards.

 There’s a whole world of hope, heartbreak and healing in Savanah’s songs.
 The instrumentation on her music is warm and spacious, giving the singer room to weave her magic and underscoring Savanah’s lyricism with melodies and beats that evoke far horizons, warm fires on winters nights and a sense of peace amongst the maelstrom of modern life.